 - Due / Part – shows the parts sorted by the date the product is requested to be available.
 There is no vendor reference when viewing this layout.

-- Due / Part / Line – adds the ability to allocate inventory to the parts sorted by due date.
+- Due / Part / Line – adds the ability to allocate inventory to the parts sorted by the due date.

 - Filter by Class lets you choose a specific class of products to be displayed.
 Classes are set in Settings > QuickBooks > Lists.

 - Filter by Due Date shows only parts that have been requested by the date entered.
 The list will not display any future dated requests.